-In February 2021, more than 190 new and 14 revised articles have been published on the Oxford Research Encyclopedias platform.
+In May 2021, 173 new and 5 revised articles across 22 disciplines have been published on the Oxford Research Encyclopedias platform.
 Explore the recently published articles now.

 On May 28, the Oxford Research Encyclopedias of Business and Management, Economics and Finance, and Neuroscience will be available via subscription.
 After a successful free period during development, the OREs provide in-depth overviews of the major areas of research and will continue to grow with the field over time.
 If you're a librarian, explore Subscriber Services to learn how to provide access to the OREs for your institution.
 If you're not a librarian, you can recommend the OREs to your librarian here.

 With today’s overabundance of information, and misinformation, students and researchers alike can be overwhelmed in identifying what’s trustworthy, what’s up-to-date, and what’s accurate..

 Working with international communities of scholars across all fields of study, we are developing new comprehensive collections of in-depth, peer-reviewed summaries on an ever-growing range of topics..